kuribas/walbaum-metafont/README.md

 LICENCE:
 ========

-The code for this demo is put in the public domain.
+I disclaim any rights on the code for this demo by using the [CC0 licence](http://creativecommons.org/about/cc0).
+You can use this code in any way you see fit, include it in your work, modify it, etc...
 A more complete version maybe be available later under a more restrictive license.